Let me ask you a question:

-You wouldn’t dream of facing winter’s ice, snow and sleet without a coat, gloves and other cold-weather gear, would you?
-Your car deserves the same level of protection.
+Would you face the winter’s ice, snow and sleet without a coat, gloves and other cold-weather gear?

-Fall is your best opportunity to inspect and prepare your car with a protective layer, giving your car a fighting chance.
-Your car’s paint, tires, leather and rubber trim all need touching up in the fall, even if you have cared for them all summer.
+Paint, tires, leather and rubber trim all may need touching up.
+This is true even if you have cared for them all summer.

 Be Sure to Seal the Paint

-The polymers used in modern paint sealants cross-link, creating a barrier that’s more difficult for water, road salts and chemicals to penetrate.
+Polymers in modern paint sealants cross-link.
+This creates a barrier that’s more difficult for water, road salts and chemicals to penetrate.

 Keeping Your Car Clean